 Carefully remove and discard the star anise, black cardamom pod, and cinnamon stick.

 I've also tried using an immersion blender and the results weren't too great.
 The sauce was still chunky and it splattered everywhere.
-If you have a high quality appliance then go ahead!
+If you have a high quality appliance then go ahead and use that.

 Note: If you've tried blending the sauce and the texture is grainy, it may have too much onions.
 Just add a tablespoon of water at a time and continue to blend until you have a silky smooth sauce.